🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 All in all, while the looks of the wallet can certainly be boiled down to personal taste, there’s no denying that the wallet is very innovative, and that the company is certainly keen on exploring some bold design choices.
 As far as this Ledger Stax review is concerned, I see that as a definite win!

-Over 5000 Supported Coins & Tokens
+Over 5,500 Supported Coins & Tokens

-Sure, you could go ahead and keep your assets in different wallets - on the one hand, this might actually be the smarter thing to do, security-wise.
-On the other hand, though, if convenience is what you strive for, then token support can prove to be an even more important aspect to look into.
+Sure, you could go ahead and keep your assets in different wallets.
+On the one hand, this might actually be the smarter thing to do, security-wise.
+On the other hand, though, if convenience is what you strive for, then token support can prove to be an even more important aspect to look into.[1]

-Thankfully, it’s also not one that you’d need to worry about, when it comes to this Ledger Stax review - the Ledger Stax supported coins go over 5000 different crypto coins & tokens!
+Thankfully, it’s also not one that you’d need to worry about, when it comes to this Ledger Stax review - the Ledger Stax supported coins go over 5,500 different crypto coins & tokens!

 That’s an incredibly big number!
-It covers a huge variety of some of the most popular coins on the market, as well as a myriad of tokens (i.e. ERC-20), and even NFTs (we’ll talk about this aspect, specifically, a bit later).
+It covers a huge variety of some of the most popular coins on the market, as well as a myriad of tokens (i.e., ERC-20), and even NFTs (we’ll talk about this aspect, specifically, a bit later).

 To put it in other words, there’s a pretty good chance that the Ledger Stax wallet alone will be able to house all of the different assets that you might hold and acquire.
-Unless you’re planning on trading some very niche, specific cryptocurrencies, the list of the Ledger Stax supported coins should satisfy all of your wants and needs!
+Unless you’re planning on trading some very niche, specific cryptocurrencies, the list of the Ledger Stax-supported coins should satisfy all of your wants and needs!

 Industry-Leading Security Features

-I probably don't really need to tell you this, but security should always be at the forefront of your mind, whenever you’re dealing with anything crypto-related.
+I probably don't really need to tell you this, but security should always be at the forefront of your mind whenever you’re dealing with anything crypto-related.
 This is especially true in regards to crypto wallets - once again, this is rather self-explanatory.

 And, in the realm of crypto wallet safety, there are very few products that exceed the hardware devices offered by Ledger.
-Reading through the initial user Ledger Stax reviews, you’ll quickly learn that the Stax features the same (improved, even!) level of security as the brand’s other wallets.
+Reading through the initial Ledger Stax reviews, you’ll quickly learn that the Stax features the same (improved, even!) level of security as the brand’s other wallets.

-For starters, if you’re wondering is Ledger Stax safe, you’ll be happy to hear that this wallet utilizes Ledger’s Secure Element chip.
+For starters, if you’re wondering "Is Ledger Stax safe?", you’ll be happy to hear that this wallet utilizes Ledger’s Secure Element chip.
 It’s a Ledger-exclusive security chip that provides additional safety measures over those offered by your standard crypto wallet chips.

-Next up, the Ledger firmware undergoes constant updates and improvements, in-line with the industry trends and any news that might come out regarding relevant security upgrades.
+Next up, the Ledger firmware undergoes constant updates and improvements, in line with the industry trends and any news that might come out regarding relevant security upgrades.
 This means that, even though you would still need to connect your wallet to Ledger Live and update it, Ledger takes care of the hard part for you.

-Then, you have your ‘standard’ security features, that you’d come to expect from any high-end cryptocurrency wallet product - PIN codes for direct wallet access, secret keys and phrases, transaction confirmations, and so on.
+Then, you have your ‘standard’ security features that you’d come to expect from any high-end cryptocurrency wallet product - PIN codes for direct wallet access, secret keys and phrases, transaction confirmations, and so on.

 On top of all of that, as well as many additional, smaller features, you then have third-party audits and penetration testing.
 The company's security features and systems are periodically tested by knowledgeable and accredited third parties - this puts all of that theoretical safety into practice, and reveals the true level of security that the wallets employ.